 ICE Deportation is on the Rise in Georgia

 The Trump Administration’s immigration enforcement program has called for Georgia county sheriff offices, the Georgia Department of Corrections, and the U.S. Immigration and Customs Enforcement Department (“ICE”) to partner and enforce the agreement through section 287(g) of the Immigration and Nationality Act enacted in 1996.
-Under this section of the Immigration and Nationality Act, local officials can be deputized to help ICE agents investigate, apprehend, and detain individuals identified for deportation.
+Under this section of the Immigration and Nationality Act, local officials can be deputized to help immigration and customs enforcement agents or deportation officers investigate, apprehend, and detain individuals identified for deportation.

 There are four major Immigration Detention centers in Georgia in four cities: